Skip to main content

 Can Amegen accommodate groups?

 • Yes.
 The restaurant seats 30 in total and offers private rooms for 2 or 8 guests.
 For larger events, the entire venue is available for private hire for parties of 20 to 50 or more.
-Private party bookings require at least two weeks' advance notice, and the cancellation policy carries fees for changes, so confirm headcount before reserving.
+Private party bookings require at least two weeks' advance notice, the cancellation policy carries fees for changes, so confirm headcount before reserving.

 What should I order at Amegen?